Xcas

 Xcas is a user interface to Giac, which is an open source computer algebra system (CAS) for Windows, macOS and Linux among many other platforms.
 Xcas is written in C++.
 Giac can be used directly inside software written in C++.

-Xcas has a compatibility modes with many popular algebra systems like WolframAlpha, Mathematica, Maple, or MuPAD.
+Xcas has compatibility modes with many popular algebra systems like WolframAlpha, Mathematica, Maple, or MuPAD.
 Users can use Giac/Xcas to develop formal algorithms or use it in other software.
 Giac is used in SageMath for calculus operations.
-Among other things, Xcas can solve equations (Figure 3) and differential equations (Figure 4) and draw graphs.
+Among other things, Xcas can solve differential equations (Figure 3) and draw graphs.
 There is a forum for questions about Xcas.

 CmathOOoCAS, an OpenOffice.org plugin which allows formal calculation in Calc spreadsheet and Writer word processing, uses Giac to perform calculations.

 Features

 Here is a brief overview of what Xcas is able to do: